 I don't make this criticism lightly.
-After writing a short article recently about the biased Western reporting of the Syrian war, I myself was accused by one or two people of pro-Assad bias, ignoring a genocide, and so on.
+After writing a short article recently about the biased Western reporting of the Syrian war, I myself was accused by one or two people of pro-Assad bias and even complicity in genocide.
 I don't accept such criticisms.
-For one thing, my article - like Khalek's short piece above, to be fair - made it clear that my focus was on Western reporting.
-And why not?
-After all, I live in the West and my article was written for Westerners who watch and listen to Western news media.
-But more importantly, my article unequivocally stated, more than once, my contempt for the actions of Assad and Putin.
+My article critiquing media coverage of Syria made it clear that my focus was on Western reporting (a reasonable focus, since I live in the West and my article was written for Westerners who watch and listen to Western news media); but I also unequivocally stated, more than once, my utter contempt for the murderous actions of Assad and Putin.

-The recent record of US involvement in Syria is deplorable; but the 'campist' perspective that my enemy's enemy is my friend, whether born of expediency or naivety, is unprincipled.
-Neither 'side' in the Syrian war should be given any quarter and we should reject all media propaganda, whether it emanates from the BBC, The Guardian and the journalists and academics who follow their line (George Monbiot, Rupert Read and other liberal 'interventionists') or from RT, Press TV and the Internet's lunatic fringe.
+It is right to attack the recent record of US involvement in Syria; but to go soft on Syria and Russia on the 'campist' grounds that 'my enemy's enemy is my friend' runs totally against socialist principle.
+The disaster that is unfolding in Syria will not be ameliorated by support for any of the conflict's warring factions; a plague on both their houses.
+And since no 'side' in the Syrian war should be given any quarter, we should reject all media propaganda, whether it emanates from the BBC, The Guardian and the journalists and academics who follow their line (George Monbiot, Rupert Read and other liberal 'interventionists') or from RT, Press TV and the anti-imperialist fanatics of the Internet.